nodegui/qode/README.md

 ## For linux

+And make sure you have installed gtk3 headers also for time being.
 Make sure you add LD_LIBRARY_PATH to the path to qt and then run the built executable

 ## Usage